Kaaterskill Falls (film)

-Kaaterskill Falls is an independent American film made in 2000 and released in 2001.
+Kaaterskill Falls is an independent American film made in 2000 and released in 2001 directed by Josh Apter and Peter Olsen.
 It uses plot elements from Roman Polanski's Knife in the Water set, and filmed in, the Catskill Mountains.
-Directed by Josh Apter and Peter Olsen.
 It is unrelated to Allegra Goodman's 1998 novel of the same title.

 Reception

 The film has a 75% rating on Rotten Tomatoes based on 8 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 The New York Times said it is "not a film that stands up to analytical demands for logic and utter consistency of character.
 But it establishes its ominous mood and tension swiftly."